What is an Ectopic Pregnancy?

 - Beta HCG - The levels of beta HCG rise as the pregnancy progresses.
 The levels of the BHCG are interpreted in relation to other tests for confirmation.

 - Ultrasound/transvaginal ultrasonography - It is used to visualize the presence of a gestational sac inside the uterine cavity.

 - Culdocentesis: To test for the presence of blood in the fluid between the vaginal wall and the rectum.

 - D&C (Dilatation and Curettage): It is only done once a viable pregnancy inside the uterus has been completely ruled out.
 It is done when:

-- An abnormal rise of BHCG over a period of 48 hours
+- An abnormal rise of BHCG over 48 hours

-- An abnormal fall of BHCG over a period of 48 hours
+- An abnormal fall of BHCG over 48 hours

-A diagnosis of an Ectopic Pregnancy is to be suspected in every woman who has abdominal pain and vaginal bleeding after a positive pregnancy test.
-The diagnosis is confirmed based on medical history, clinical evaluation, and results of the investigations done.
+A diagnosis is to be suspected in every woman who has abdominal pain and vaginal bleeding after a positive pregnancy test.
+The diagnosis is confirmed based on medical history, clinical evaluation, and investigation results.

-The treatment of an Ectopic Pregnancy is aimed at the earliest termination and removal of the pregnancy to prevent life-threatening complications.
-Depending on when the Ectopic Pregnancy is discovered, it may be managed either medically or surgically.
+The treatment is aimed at the earliest termination and removal of the pregnancy to prevent life-threatening complications.
+Depending on when the ectopic pregnancy is discovered, it may be managed either medically or surgically.

-The medical management is done if it is discovered at an early stage and without complications.
+Medical management is done if it is discovered early and without complications.
 The management includes: